Mary Simon named as Canada's first Indigenous Governor General

 Payette, a former astronaut and engineer had been a controversial choice for governor general from the outset, and eventually left amid reports that she fostered a "toxic" work environment.
 Her departure came after a "damaging" independent review into workplace harassment allegations against her was conducted.

-In the interim, Chief Justice of the Supreme Court Richard Wagner hag been acting as the administrator, assuming the powers of the role without taking the official title.
+In the interim, Chief Justice of the Supreme Court Richard Wagner has been acting as the administrator, assuming the powers of the role without taking the official title.

 On Tuesday, Trudeau thanked Wagner for his interim assistance.